Uniswap/foundry-template/CONTRIBUTING.md

 ### Main

 The main branch is supposed to reflect the deployed state on all networks.
-Any pull requests into this branch MUST come from the staging branch.

-### Staging

-The staging branch reflects new code complete deployments or upgrades containing fixes and/or features.
-Any pull requests into this branch MUST come from the dev branch.
-The staging branch is used for security audits and deployments.
-Once the deployment is complete and verified as well as deployment log files are generated, the branch can be merged into main.
-For more information on the deployment and log file generation check [here](#deployment).
+Only audited code should be merged into main.

 ### Dev

 This is the active development branch.
-All pull requests into this branch MUST come from fix or feature branches.
-Upon code completion this branch is merged into staging for auditing and deployment.
+Upon code completion this branch is frozen on an audit branch.
 PRs into this branch should squash all commits into a single commit.

-### Feature

-Any new feature should be developed on a separate branch.
-The naming convention for these branches is `feat/*`.
-Once the feature is complete, a pull request into the dev branch can be created.
+In case of multiple parallel development efforts, each project should have its own dev branch with the naming convention `dev/<project_name>` to ensure work in progress is isolated and does not end up on the main branch.

-### Fix
+### Audit

-Any bug fixes should be developed on a separate branch.
-The naming convention for these branches is `fix/*`.
-Once the fix is complete, a pull request into the dev branch can be created.
+Before an audit, the code should be frozen on a branch dedicated to the audit with the naming convention `audit/<provider>`.
+Each fix in response to an audit finding should be developed on its own branch.
+The naming convention for these branches is `audit/<provider>/<issue_number>`.
+The PR title should include the provider and the issue number at minimum.
+Sometimes it is desirable to have all of the fixes in a single PR for review.
+In this case, each fix PR should be included via the `merge` strategy, and the combined PR can be merged into the dev branch via `merge` to preserve the order of the fix commits.

 ## Code Practices